The 2011 El Hierro submarine eruption seen in MSG and Metop images.

 Harmonic tremors are produced by magma movements and can indicate that an eruption has begun.
 In early November the 600 residents of La Restinga were evacuated for a second time.
 A confirmed surtseyan type of eruption phase started at the fissure on 7 November 2011.
 On 28 November 2011 the eruption was still ongoing with vigorous phreatic bubbles emerging.

-On 23 October 2011, the Moderate Resolution Imaging Spectroradiometer (MODIS) on NASA's Terra satellite captured this true-colour view (source: NASA) of El Hierro and the North Atlantic Ocean surrounding it.
-According to NASA Earth Observatory, a milky green plume in the water stretched 25–30 km at its widest and perhaps a 100 km long, appearing as a large blob near the coast and then becoming thin tendrils as it spread to the southwest.
+On 23 October 2011, the Moderate Resolution Imaging Spectroradiometer (MODIS) on NASA's Terra satellite captured a true color view of El Hierro and the North Atlantic Ocean surrounding it (Figure 1).
+According to NASA Earth Observatory, a milky green plume in the water stretched 25–30km at its widest and perhaps a 100km long, appearing as a large blob near the coast and then becoming thin tendrils as it spread to the southwest.

 The plume was likely a mix of volcanic gases and a blend of crushed pumice and seafloor rock.
-The plume was also visible in strongly enhanced Meteosat-9 HRV images (see Animation , 09:00–12:00 UTC).
+The plume was also visible in strongly enhanced Meteosat-9 HRV images (Figure 2).
 Since this broad-band channel (see filter function) has a significant contribution from blue and green light (around 0.4 and 0.5 micrometer), it is the most suitable MSG channel for viewing this type of ocean feature.